 \section{$f$-harmonic maps into Hadamard spaces}

 In this section, we define $f$-harmonic maps from an $n$-dimensional complete weighted Riemannian manifold $(M, g, e^{-f}dV_g)$ to a general metric space $(Y, d)$.
-For that purpose we investigate an $f$-energy functional $E^f$ whose definition given here follows Korevaar- Schoen \cite{KorevaarSchoen93}.
-In \cite{KorevaarSchoen93}, the authors developed a Sobolev space theory for maps from a Riemannian domain to a metric space $(Y,d)$.
-And the $2$-Sobolev energy functional was further extended to maps from a complete (noncompact) Riemannian manifold (and even more generally, the so-called admissible Riemannian polyhedron with simplexwise smooth Riemannian metric) in Eells-Fuglede \cite{EF} (see Chapter $9$ therein).
+For that purpose we investigate an $f$-energy functional $E^f$ whose definition given here follows Korevaar-Schoen \cite{KorevaarSchoen93}, where a Sobolev space theory for maps from Riemannian domains to metric spaces was developed.
+Note that the energy functional has been further extended to maps from complete noncompact Riemannian manifolds, even more generally the so-called admissible Riemannian polyhedrons with simplexwise smooth Riemannian metric, in Eells-Fuglede \cite{EF} (see Chapter $9$ therein).

-We consider Borel-measurable (equivalently, measurable w.r.t. $e^{-f}dV_g$) maps $u: M\rightarrow Y$ ($u$ then has separable range since $M$ is a separable metric space, see Problem 10 of \cite[Section 4.2]{Dudley02}).
+We consider Borel-measurable (equivalently, measurable w.r.t. $e^{-f}dV_g$) maps $u: M\rightarrow Y$ ($u$ then has separable range since $M$ is a separable metric space, see \cite[Problem 10 in Section 4.2]{Dudley02}).
 The space $L^2_{loc}(M_f, Y)$ is defined as the set of Borel-measurable maps $u$ for which $d(u(\cdot), Q)\in L^2_{loc}(M, e^{-f}dV_g)$ for some point $Q$ (and hence for any $Q$ by triangle inequality) in $Y$.
 Since this space is unchanged if we use the unweighted measure $dV_g$ instead of $e^{-f}dV_g$ in its definition, we will write $L^2_{loc}(M, Y)$ for simplicity in the following.
 When $M$ is compact, $L^2_{loc}(M, Y)$ is a complete metric space, with distance function $\hat{d}$ defined by

 provided that $(Y, d)$ is complete.

 The approximate energy density for a map $u\in L^2_{loc}(M, Y)$ is defined for $\varepsilon>0$ as